 RACES Exercise of 5-21-11

-The intent of this exercise was to try to link all major towns in Contra Costa County via 2 meters VHF radios.
+The intent of this exercise was to try to link all major towns in the county via 2 meters VHF radios.
 The intent was to try low powered portable radios to simulate the loss of all local communications, including the ham radio and public service repeater systems due to failure or overload.
 Fixed-portable stations setup as below.

 Tailgate Ops Center.
 Running the toolbox radio just sitting on the tailgate.
 You can see the Yagi mast mounted to the spare tire carrier.
 Very quick to set up and move if necessary.
 Photo by Patty, K6PYM.